Diving helmet: Types

+Diving helmet types may be distinguished by several characteristics.
+They may be open to the water at the bottom, sealed to the suit, or sealed to the diver by a neck dam.
+They may provide a constant flow of gas, from which the diver breathes as it passes, or supply gas only on demand, they may have neutral buoyancy, or be held in place by straps or ballast weights, and they may vent all the gas after a single pass, or recirculate it for reduced consumption.
+In many cases they may be switched between modes during a dive.
+Demand helmets usually have a valve to provide free-flow, and closed or semi-closed circuit systems can often be switched to open circuit.

 Standard diving helmets (Copper hats)

 The original standard diving equipment was a copper helmet or "bonnet" (British English) clamped onto a copper breastplate or "corselet", which transferred the weight to the diver's shoulders.
 This assembly was clamped to a rubber gasket on the dry suit to make a watertight seal.
 Breathing air and later sometimes helium based gas mixtures were pumped through a hose to a non-return inlet valve on the helmet or breastplate, and released to the surroundings through an exhaust valve.

 Historically, deep sea diving helmets were described by the number of bolts used to clamp them to the rubber gasket of the diving suit, and where applicable, the number of bolts used to secure the bonnet (helmet) to the corselet (breastplate).
 This ranged from the no bolt, two, three, and four bolt helmets; corselets with six, eight, or 12 bolts; and Two-Three, Twelve-Four, and Twelve-Six bolt helmets.
 For example, the US twelve-four helmets used 12 bolts to clamp the breastplate to the suit, and four bolts to seal the helmet to the breastplate.
 The no-bolt helmet used a spring-loaded clamp to secure the helmet to corselet over the suit gasket, and many helmets were sealed to the breastplate by a 1/8 turn interrupted screw thread.
 Swedish helmets were distinctive for using a neck ring instead of a corselet, a precursor of more modern diving equipment, but cumbersome and uncomfortable for the diver.
 A further distinction is the number of viewports, or "lights", usually one, three or four.
 The front light could be opened for air and communications when the diver was out of the water.
 This equipment is commonly referred to as Standard diving dress and "heavy gear."

 Occasionally, divers would lose consciousness while working at 120 feet in standard helmets.
 The English physiologist J.S.
 Haldane found by experiment that this was partly due to a buildup of carbon dioxide in the helmet caused by insufficient ventilation and a large dead space, and established a minimum flow rate of 1.5 cuft per minute at ambient pressure.